Salah856/AWS_WhitePapers_Summary/Designing MQTT Topics for AWS IoT Core.md

 ### MQTT communication patterns

-- T applications support multiple communication scenarios, such as device-to-device, device-to-cloud, loud-to-device, and device-to-or-from-users.
+- IoT applications support multiple communication scenarios, such as device-to-device, device-to-cloud, loud-to-device, and device-to-or-from-users.

 - Although the range of patterns can significantly vary, a ajority of MQTT communication models derive from three MQTT patterns: